Blog – Posted on Tuesday, Feb 05

 When Zélie Adebola’s mother was killed, all the magic of her world disappeared — literally.

 For Zélie’s mother was a maji, one with unique magical abilities, and she along with countless other maji were murdered by the tyrant King Saran in his quest to control all of Orïsha.
 As young Zélie grows, she feels the mystical power pulsing in her blood, and realizes her destiny to take back her land and restore its magic — no matter the sacrifice.
-This beautifully rendered, West African-inspired tale of love, bravery, and magic of all sorts has been a phenomenal hit in the YA category, soon to be followed by two more novels in Adeyemi’s planned Orïsha trilogy.
+Children of Blood and Bone is a beautifully rendered, West African-inspired tale of love, bravery, and magic of all sorts.
+It's been a phenomenal hit in the YA category, soon to be followed by two more novels in Adeyemi’s planned Orïsha trilogy.

 29. Strange the Dreamer by Laini Taylor